Updated Trade rules

 5. Breeding/Mass-Clicking/Leveling for payment is NOT allowed.

-You may not breed for other players, click other players, or level Pokémon belonging to other players for any form of payment.
+You may not breed for other players, click other players, level Pokémon belonging to other players, or perform any similar service for any form of payment.
 This includes breeding for another player in exchange for a breeding pair of Pokémon.
 Paid services of these types have a history of generating scams/trade failures.
 Note: You may perform any of the above services for free.
 It's payment that causes issues.

 - DeviantArt: "deviantPOINTS cannot be used, Transferred, sold or otherwise traded outside of the Site [DeviantArt] and any such activity is strictly prohibited."